 • Level 3 is for organizations working with CUI and subject to Advanced Persistent Threats (APTs) and requires compliance with NIST 800-172.
 These defense contractors—who by definition are working on the most critical defense programs—will be required to undergo triennial assessments conducted by teams from the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC), the DoD’s ultimate authority on compliance.

-On 9/13/2024, the CMMC Final Rule (CFR 32) was released from OIRA, meaning no more changes can be made.
-Multiple industry experts including the CEO of the CyberAB, Matt Travis, expect CMMC to be published in Oct 2024, become effective in Dec 2024, and enter contracts by early 2025.
+On 10/15/2024, the CMMC Final Rule (CFR 32) was published in the Federal Register.
+It will become effective on Dec 16, 2024 and enter contracts by early 2025.
 See our CMMC timeline blog for more details.

 It is important to understand that even though CMMC will be phased in over time, it does not necessarily follow that you have more time to achieve CMMC certification.
 Your organization, for example, could be far down the supply chain from a contractor subject to CMMC in Phase 1, in which case that contractor must flow down CMMC requirements to your organization at that time.